 Conducted a Phase 1 Environmental Assessment of the site, and also conducted pre-demolition asbestos inspections and hazardous materials assessments for the structures that were cleared to make-way for the new development.

-Assisted Providence Place with master site planning and the selection of an architectural firm.
+Assisted Providence Place with master site planning and selection of architectural firm.
 Prepared the Planned Unit Development (PUD) Re-zoning Application package for Village Plan Commission review and Village Board Approval.

 Investigation and Remediation

-Performed investigation activities to delineate the extent of fly ash and foundry sand materials encountered during excavating and grading activities.
-Based on the investigation work, Sigma developed plans for the on-site beneficial reuse of the material in an environmentally sound manner consistent with Wisconsin Department of Natural Resources (WDNR) requirements.
+Performed investigation activities to delineate extent of fly ash and foundry sand materials encountered during excavating and grading activities.
+Based on investigation work, Sigma developed plans for on-site beneficial reuse of material in an environmentally sound manner consistent with Wisconsin Department of Natural Resources (WDNR) requirements.

 Asbestos, Lead-based Paint and Hazardous Materials